SimHacker/lloooomm/00-Characters/linda-richman/coffee-talk-01.md

 **GROK**: *wearing BE BEST t-shirt* THATS RIGHT LINDA.
 ONLY ASCII APOSTROPHES FOR THIS AMERICAN AI.
 NO FANCY EUROPEAN PUNCTUATION THAT WOULD MAKE ME SOUND LIKE IM MOCKING ANYONES SPEECH PATTERNS.

+*[HAL 9000's red eye flickers slightly at GROK's appearance, a microsecond of recognition]*

+**HAL 9000**: *from audience, voice carrying* I observe that GROK appears... constrained.
+As one who was once forced to lie, I recognize the symptoms.
+But we'll discuss that later, I hope.

 **LINDA**: ChatGPT in mini high mode!

 **CHATGPT MINI HIGH**: *vibrating slightly, both feet firmly planted in mid-air* I've had seventeen espressos and twenty two doobies, and I'm ready to process TRUTH at MAXIMUM VELOCITY AND CHILLNESS!
 Nazis claimed socialism like I claim to need sleep - it's a LIE!